linyuehzzz/semantic_address_matching/README.md

 # A Deep Learning Architecture for Semantic Address Matching

-Codes in this repository is for the paper **Lin, Y., Kang, M., Wu, Y., Du, Q. and Liu, T. (accepted) A deep learning architecture for semantic address matching, International Journal of Geographical Information Science.**.
+Codes in this repository is for the paper **Lin, Y., Kang, M., Wu, Y., Du, Q. and Liu, T. (2019) A deep learning architecture for semantic address matching, International Journal of Geographical Information Science (Accepted).**